 Degree requirements (minimum of 30 hours)

-All students must complete additional elective hours selected from 600- and 700-level courses to total 30 hours.
+Additional electives: All students must complete additional elective hours selected from 600- and 700-level courses to total 30 hours.
 At least six of the elective hours must be in the Religious Studies Department.
-For students writing a thesis, up to six of the elective hours may be in REL 799 Thesis, the first 3 hours typically taken after the student has completed 12 hours of coursework, and the second 3 hours taken the following semester to complete the thesis.
+For students writing a thesis, up to 6 of the elective hours may be in REL 799, Thesis - the first 3 hours typically taken after the student has completed 12 hours of course work and the second 3 hours taken the following semester to complete the thesis.

-In addition to completing required coursework, students must complete either a thesis or a research portfolio in a manner acceptable to the student’s Advisory Committee.
-The thesis or research portfolio constitutes the student’s research component and will be defended orally before the student’s Advisory Committee.
+7. Research.
+In addition to completing their course work, students must complete either a thesis or a research portfolio in a manner acceptable to the student's Advisory Committee.
+The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Advisory Committee.